axiezai/pipetography/README.md

      - `export SINGULARITY_CACHEDIR={YOUR DESTINATION DIR}`
      - `export SINGULARITY_PULLFOLDER={YOUR DESTINATION DIR}`

  - Build the singularity image with the `singularity.def` file provided in Github, you will need to have sudo permissions to perform singularity build.
+If you run into memory problems, consider building as a sandbox at first with the `-s` flag.
      - `sudo singularity build {image_file_name}.sif singularity.def`

  - OR pull the built singularity image from cloud library: